gbmitchell/math4610/HW2/problem_3.md

     --------------------------------------------------------------------------------------------
     3.53553391e-01                  | 2.737e-13     | 7.742e-13

-First the derivative function was used to approximate the derivative of x^2 + 3 at x = 2.0 and the approximation converged to an approximate value of 4.0 which is correct.
-Next the dirivative function was used to approximate the derivative of e^x at x = 2.0 and the approximation converged to an expected approximate value of 7.38905609893 with an absolute error of 1.239e-08.
-After this the approximation produced unexpected results with an increase in the absolute error.
+First the derivative function was used to approximate the derivative of sqrt(x) at x = 2.0 and the approximation converged to an approximate value of 3.53553385e-01 with absolute error of 6.051e-09.
+The approximation then began to move away from the correct value and the error increased.
+Next the dirivative function was rewriten by multiplying by the conjugate and the approximation converged to a value of 3.53553391e-01 and absolute error of 2.737e-13.
+Finaly the direct derivative of sqrt(x) was used and produced a value of 3.53553391e-01 and absolute error of 2.737e-13.
+Rewriting the derivative provided a better function for approximation as can be seen by comparing the result with the dirrect use of the derivative.

 **Implementation/Code:** The following is the code for derivative()